GLOSSARY

 NABAK KIMCHI

 A style of water kimchi sipped as a refreshing side dish or condiment.
-Nabak, which means "cut into squares," describes the cabbage used in this preparation.
+Nabak, which means "cut into squares", describes the cabbage used in this preparation.
 Nabak kimchi is typically made in the spring and summer with fresh radishes, onion, and sometimes fruit.
-Ours is made with apples.
 It can either be fermented or eaten fresh.
-We ferment this kimchi for 24 hours to impart a subtle tanginess.
+Ours is made with apples and fermented for 24 hours to impart a subtle tanginess.

 NAMUL